 - Even more important – Go and get this injury assessed and diagnosed so that you rehabilitate this correctly and reduce your chances of reinjuring this, in addition, to safely returning to football.

 WHAT DOES PHYSIO DO?

-As a Sport physiotherapist I would assess the injury and clinically diagnose the severity of the injury.
-Following this would be treatment to facilitate safe movement and to reduce the swelling as much as possible.
-Swelling will remain unless it is treated.
+As a Sport physiotherapist, I would assess the injury and clinically diagnose the severity of the injury.
+Following this would be a treatment to facilitate safe movement and to reduce the swelling as much as possible.
+The swelling will remain unless it is treated.
 The more swelling, the slower the receptors and activation in your muscles, ligaments and tendons.

 “If you’ve injured yourself, stop immediately, ice and rest for 48 hours then seek physiotherapy input as soon as possible after this.”